usnistgov/OSCAL/decisions/0007-implementation-agnostic-tests.md

 ### Specification Tests

-Some specifications such as [CommonMark](https://commonmark.org/) include a [test suite and testing harness](https://github.com/commonmark/commonmark-spec/tree/master/test) to make it possible for implementors to "score" their implementation's conformance to the specification.
+Some specifications such as [CommonMark](https://commonmark.org/) include a [test suite and testing harness](https://github.com/commonmark/commonmark-spec/tree/master/test) to make it possible for implementers to "score" their implementation's conformance to the specification.

 ## Decision